MINNEAPOLIS (AP)The last time the New York Yankees won the World Series, a full decade ago, Gleyber Torres was not yet a teenager in Venezuela.

 Typifying this long-running lopsided matchup, almost all the could-go-either-way plays went to the Yankees, leaving the Twins largely shaking their heads at all their near misses.

 The Yankees were impeccable in the field, for starters.
 LeMahieu made a slick leaping catch of a sharp line drive by Marwin Gonzalez to end the fourth.
-The 6-foot-7 Judge made a jumping catch in front of the right-field warning track of a smash by Sano after a double by Luis Arraez in the sixth.
-Gregorius made a diving snag of fellow shortstop Polanco’s drive for the second out of the ninth with two on, flashing a big smile after throwing the ball around the horn.
+The 6-foot-7 Judge made a jumping catch in front of the right-field warning track of a smash by Miguel Sano after Luis Arraez’s double in the sixth.
+Gregorius made a diving snag of fellow shortstop Polanco’s drive for the second out of the ninth with two on, flashing a big smile.
 That kept the tying run from coming to the plate.
 Then there were the plays by Torres.

-”We got killed by paper cuts tonight, solo homers and things we can manage,” Garver said. ”We just couldn’t put up any runs on the board.
+”We got killed by paper cuts tonight, solo homers and things we can manage,” Minnesota catcher Mitch Garver said. ”We just couldn’t put up any runs on the board.
 That’s baseball.”

 BY THE NUMBERS

-According to MLB’s Statcast, Rosario’s double in the second was the third-highest extra-base hit in baseball in 2019, a pitch 4.22 feet above the ground. … Sano went 1 for 12 with eight strikeouts in the series.
+According to MLB’s Statcast, the pitch Rosario hit for a double in the second was the third-highest tagged for an extra-base hit in 2019, at 4.22 feet above the ground. … Sano went 1 for 12 with eight strikeouts in the series.

-Yankees: With their optimal lineup finally available after an onslaught of injurie, Boone used an identical batting order for three straight games for the second time this year, after Sept.
+Yankees: With nearly his optimal lineup finally available after an onslaught of injuries, Boone used an identical batting order for three straight games for the second time this year, after Sept.
 6-8.

 More AP MLB coverage: https://apnews.com/MLB and https://twitter.com/AP-Sports